-The College of Nursing and Health Care Professions has a nearly 35-year tradition of preparing students to fill evolving healthcare roles as highly qualified professionals educated in direct care, management, health education and administration.
-Grand Canyon University’s (GCU's) College of Nursing and Health Care Professions’ online nursing programs were ranked the third most popular online nursing program nationwide in 20211 and they help prepare tomorrow’s healthcare leaders.
+For more than 40 years, the College of Nursing and Health Care Professions has prepared students to fill evolving healthcare roles as qualified professionals educated in direct care, management, health education and administration.
+Grand Canyon University’s (GCU) College of Nursing and Health Care Professions’ online nursing programs were ranked the third most well-attended nursing program nationwide in 2023 by College Factual.1 We strive to help prepare tomorrow’s healthcare leaders.

-Part of why GCU’s online nursing program ranked among top three most popular nationwide in 20211 is because GCU offers a wide range of programs.
-Options range from both pre-licensure and post licensure BSN nursing programs, bridge pathways to BSN or MSN, as well as a Master of Science in Nursing (MSN) and Doctor of Nursing Practice (DNP).
-We offer a variety of online nursing programs, undergraduate healthcare degrees and healthcare management programs that help prepare you to lead in your field.
+Part of why GCU’s nursing programs ranked among the top three most well-attended nationwide in 2023 by College Factual is because GCU offers a wide range of programs.1 Options range from pre-licensure and post-licensure BSN nursing programs, bridge pathways to a BSN or MSN, as well as a Doctor of Nursing Practice (DNP).
+We offer a variety of online nursing programs,3 undergraduate and graduate healthcare degrees that can help you position yourself to potentially lead in your field.
 Explore GCU’s nursing, healthcare and athletic training degrees to learn more.

 Loading Degree Programs